See more pictures of Tuck Narrows here:

 The BC Ferry "Spirit of Lax Kw'alaams" runs through Tuck Narrows between Prince Rupert and Port Simpson, (also known as Lax Kw'alaams) a First Nations community.
 Lax-Kw'alaams derives from Laxłgu'alaams, also formerly spelled Lach Goo Alams, which means "place of the wild roses".
 It is an ancient camping spot of the Gispaxlo'ots tribe.

-In 1834 the Hudson's Bay Company (HBC) set up a trading post called Fort Simpson at Lax Kw'alaams.
-The facility was named after Captain Aemilius Simpson, superintendent of the HBC's Marine Department, who in 1830 had established the first, short-lived, Fort Simpson, on the nearby Nass River.
+In 1834 the Hudson's Bay Company set up a trading post called Fort Simpson at Lax Kw'alaams.
+The facility was named after Captain Aemilius Simpson, superintendent of the Hudson’s Bay Marine Department, who in 1830 had established a fort on the nearby Nass River.
 Fort Simpson was built in order to undermine American dominance of the Maritime Fur Trade along the Pacific Coast.
 The name was later changed to Port Simpson.
 Read more here and here.
 Click here to download the CoastView app and explore Tuck Inlet.